garden-io/garden/docs/reference/action-types/Deploy/container.md

       # config source directory (or absolute).
       hostPath:

-      # The name of a _volume Deploy action_ that should be mounted at `containerPath`.
-The supported action types are
+      # The action reference to a _volume Deploy action_ that should be mounted at `containerPath`.
+The supported
-      # `persistentvolumeclaim` and `configmap`, for example.
+      # action types are `persistentvolumeclaim` and `configmap`.
       #
       # Note: Make sure to pay attention to the supported `accessModes` of the referenced volume.
 Unless it supports
       # the ReadWriteMany access mode, you'll need to make sure it is not configured to be mounted by multiple